emilynpark/cse15l-lab-reports/labreport1.md

 Run the following command in the terminal: ssh (username)@ieng6.ucsd.edu(replacing username with your specific username).
 Then enter your password.
 If you are prompted with the question "Are you sure you want to continue connecting(yes/no/[fingerprint])?", type yes.

 ![Image](remotelogin.png)

+## Trying Some Commands

+After connecting to the server, you can try running the following commands in the terminal:

+* cd ~